Cloud-Schematics/gcat-landing-zone/README.md

-# Multi-tier landing zone with IAM and resource group access using complex datatype
+# Multi-tier landing zone with IAM and resource group access using complex data type

 This module creates a resource group, a VPC in that resource group, IAM Access Groups, and invites users to those Access Groups.